yuewuo/micro-blossom/src/fpga/microblossom/combinatorial/README.md

 Estimate the delay of the signal, using Vivado simulator.
 This helps to understand the performance and also guide the design of the pipeline.

+# Observations

+Usually the routing takes the most of the time instead of the LUTs.
+LUT takes as small as 0.04ns to have the results ready, but it takes 0.28ns to 0.59ns to propagate between LUTs.
+We should expect the propagation between the combinatorial logics are around 0.5ns each.
+Even for the circuit-level noise, each combinatorial logic usually takes only 0.67ns at most.
+That being said, the propagating delay is very significant and it should be reflected in the diagram.